fengranMark/CNN-Transformer-in-Chinese-Word-Segmentation/README.md

 # Convolution-Augmented Transformer in Chinese Word Segmentation

-run conformer for training and evaluation scores.py is for evaluation metric computation
+run conformer_cws.py for training and evaluation

+scores.py is for evaluation metric computation